tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * [Solved - Getter_Setter.sol](Activities/03-Stu_Adding_a_Getter_and_Setter/Solved/Getter_Setter.sol)

-Have TAs circulate to address any questions that students may have about Solidity functions, their modifiers and parameters.
+Have TAs circulate to address any questions that students may have about Solidity functions, their modifiers, and parameters.

 * Remember that strings are a more complex datatype and thus require the memory modifier to be specified when you are passing them as a parameter to a function.